 - The vehicle is sold with log book and plates

 - The vehicle is sold to a friend so that a new log book might be obtained

 There is a lot more information available from the following website:

 You can download the following forms and guides here:

 - Vehicle Eligibility and Standards Declaration for Club Permit Vehicles form

 - VSI 33 - Guidelines for Modifications to Vehicles operated under Victoria's Club Permit Scheme

 - VSI 8 - Guide to Modifications for Motor Vehicles

-Note:- The Club Permit Application Form and the 2 Guides are pdf files and will require you to have a pdf file reader installed on your system.
+Note:- These forms and guides are pdf files and will require you to have a pdf reader installed on your system.